marklogic/marklogic-docker/README.md

 ```
 $ docker network ls
 ```
+Above command will list all the networkd on host

 Start the Docker container (bootstrap) with MarkLogic initialized.
 Give the container a couple of minutes to get initialized.